Europe’s Fear of China

 Isolationism instead of opening

-This confrontation together with the economic problems leads to an increasingly isolationist policy in Europe.
-Instead of an open mind, you cling to what little you have.
-The latest developments in North Africa show this symbolically.
-Why should Europe distance itself from the dictators?
-They are a guaranty for stability and status quo.
-Whether this is inhuman, does not matter, the main thing is that Europe must not move.
-Only at the last moment and only at the insistence of France, the West made a move and taken action against Gaddafi.
-In Syria, Algeria, Yemen, Morocco, the European policy acts in silence.
-Then there is the unspeakable refugee policy.
-A European Union with 500 million inhabitants, has no place for a few tens of thousands of refugees from North Africa.
-Instead of maximum solidarity for the liberating countries Europe turns the cold shoulder unmistakably to the people of Northern Africa.
+This confrontation, together with the economic problems, is leading to an increasingly isolationist policy in Europe.
+Instead of an open attitude, people are clinging to what little they have.
+The latest events in North Africa symbolise this.
+Why distance yourself from dictators?
+After all, they stand for stability, i.e. for the status quo.
+It doesn’t matter whether this is inhumane or not, the main thing is that Europe doesn’t have to move.
+It was only at the last moment, and only at the insistence of France, that the West agreed to take action against Gadaffi.
+In Syria, Algeria, Yemen and Morocco, European policy is practising silence.
+And then there is the unspeakable refugee policy.
+A European Union with 500 million inhabitants has no room for a few tens of thousands of refugees from North Africa.
+Instead of offering maximum solidarity to the liberated and liberating countries, Europe is squirming and unmistakably giving the people of North Africa the cold shoulder.

-In economics it is often about opportunities, opportunities that need to be taken.
-Europe is so concerned with itself and its fears that it will not recognize the opportunities, even if they are evident.
-It would not surprise me if the Chinese are now on the side of the new rulers of North Africa and have their contracts signed and sealed!
+In economics, we often talk about opportunities, chances that need to be seized.
+Europe is so preoccupied with itself and its fear that it does not recognise the opportunities, not even when they are right on its own doorstep.
+I wouldn’t be surprised if the Chinese have already signed the contracts with the new and future rulers in North Africa!

 About David X. Meier